etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

 A user may delete a business object if:

-  * He/she has write access to the entity of the business object.
+  * They have write access to the entity of the business object.
   * The entity is not set as not-deletable, this is defined in the _ad_table_ .

 Both security checks are done when the session is committed or flushed.
 See